WHO'S

 crate is your dog's "den".
 Start crate training by feeding him

-afterwards.
+hour afterwards.
 If he throws a tantrum, ignore him.
-Don't let your dog out of
+Don't let your dog

 irresistible goodie, tell him to SIT and when he does, throw the goodie